humanhybrids/humanhybrids.github.io/js/blog/twitchproj1.md

 ## YouTube Live

 [YouTube Live](https://www.youtube.com/live) offers live streaming and interactive chat.
 Will need to look into getting stream and chat data; however, they have a well developed API and libraries for almost every platform.
+This may be a better option if chat logs are available for previous broadcasts.